 It can be a major amount of work so it is worthwhile understanding how to write an essay for college and be aware of common mistakes that are made and how to avoid them.
-By steering clear of them, your essay will have a chance of being amongst the best in class.
+By steering clear of them, your essay will have a chance of being among the best in class.

 The following is a list of the most common mistakes found in college essays: